Dhruv-2003/SC-DEX-XDC/Contracts/flow.md

 - Token1 ✅
 - Token2 ✅
-- WXDC ✅
+- WXDC ✅ (Change Only Owner to only Approved and allow approved to mint and burn)
-- RToken ✅
+- RToken ✅ (Need to set the approved address to be able to mint reward tokens for the Staking Pool)
-- WETH ✅
+- WETH ✅ (Need to set the approved for the bridge manager )

 ## Core